AEP-Vision/Vector-Configure/README.md

 ## Privacy Policy and Terms and Conditions

-Use of Vector and the Vector SDK is subject to Anki's [Privacy Policy](https://www.anki.com/en-us/company/privacy) and [Terms and Conditions](https://www.anki.com/en-us/company/terms-and-conditions).
+Use of Vector and the New Vector SDK is subject to Anki's [Privacy Policy](https://anki.bot/policies/privacy-policy) and [Terms of Service](https://anki.bot/policies/terms-of-service).